-As an expat as well, my own student loans fell under this umbrella.
+As an ex-pat as well, my student loan fell under this umbrella.
 I was told to make payments as normal.
-I am under the Income Driven Repayment (IDR) Plan.
+I am under the Income-Driven Repayment (IDR) Plan.
 My payments have been updated based on my income, they did rise to about $120.00.
-It used to be $0.00 but that is no longer the case.
-Ah well.
+It used to be $0.00.

-Essentially continue paying your normal payment or contact your loan servicers if there is any issues.
+Essentially continue paying your normal payment or contact your loan servicers if there are any issues.

 Other Government Websites

 For more information, you can contact several governmental websites.
 This is also posted on the Federal Student Aid website.
 If you have any questions, please look at that.

 - Coronavirus.gov — The Centers for Disease Control and Prevention offers this site, which features everything from prevention tips, common symptoms, and current updates on how many cases there are in the United States, to advice about travel and a list of frequently asked questions.